-We currently have two vacancies for hearing aid maintenance volunteers
+We currently have three vacancies for hearing aid maintenance volunteers

 Date: Last Tuesday of the Month – 10am – 12noon.

-We have two exciting opportunities to undertake a maintenance role within our dedicated team, with the Hard of Hearing Group, providing life changing support to people with hearing loss.
+We have three exciting opportunities to undertake a maintenance role within our dedicated team, with the Hard of Hearing Group, providing life changing support to people with hearing loss.

 You will be responsible for assessing the needs of our service users and carrying out any practical maintenance of their hearing aids.
 You will play a vital role in helping people manage their hearing loss by providing practical and emotional support.
 You will also be sharing information with clients, signposting and referring to other agencies in your local area.

 Successful people in this role will be organised, sociable and able to communicate comfortably particularly with people with hearing loss and the elderly.

 We are seeking people who: